Last Updated on

 In case of any disk failure too, you'll be notified on this screen.

 Next comes the capacity screen.
 It helps you data management by showing you how much data you're currently using and how much space is unused.

 The last one is the shares screen.
-Using this feature you can set up specific access to specific users.
-While this isn't the first NAS to implement such feature, it'll help you in taking a quick note on who's accessing what in your network.
+Using this feature, you can set up specific access to specific users.
+While this isn't the first NAS to implement such functionality, it'll help you in taking a quick note on who's accessing what in your network.

 The area where this unit really takes an edge over its competition is the data protection and recovery.
 You can lose up to 2 of your drives, and still retain all of your data.

 All in all, the Drobo 5N2 is perfect for demanding home users as well as SMBs.
-It doesn't have all the bells and whistles found in some other NAS units, it will get the job done for the above-mentioned user segments.
+It doesn't have all the bells and whistles found in some other NAS units, it will get the job done for the users mentioned above.